UWRealityLab/vrcapstone19sp-team2/docs/README.md

     - User can fire the gun by grabbing the pinch and a signal will be shoot.
     - Audio source and animations included when the flare gun is fired.

+  - Jiwen Wu
+    - Worked on the animation of the helicopter.
+      - Added animation for the helicopter propellers.
+      - Added the animation that the helicopter flies to rescue, and the animation that the helicopter flies away.
+      - Designed the animation controller of the helicopter, so that animations can be played simultaniously (such as the helicopter's propellers spinning and the helicopter moving at the same time)
+      - Added blinking signal light for the helicopter.

 ### Plan for next week
   - Yexiang Shao
     - Currently, "Who am I" is trivial and annoying, so plan to replace it with a smart and readable hint.
 This may require a lot of work, because we want our hints appear according to which puzzle the player has solved, which needs me to go over different gaming mechanism.